 He is at pains not to be late with the rent because he is in the flat under false pretences.
-When he signed the lease and paid A. & B. Levy the deposit, he gave his occupation not as 'Student' but as 'Library Assistant,' with the university library as his work address.
+When he signed the lease and paid A. & B. Levy the deposit, he gave his occupation not as ‘Student’ but as ‘Library Assistant,’ with the university library as his work address.

 It is not a lie, not entirely.
 From Monday to Friday it is his job to man the reading room during evening hours.
 It is a job that the regular librarians, women for the most part, prefer not to do because the campus, up on the mountainside, is too bleak and lonely at night.
 Even he feels a chill down his spine as he unlocks the back door and gropes his way down a pitch-dark corridor to the mains switch.
-It would be all too easy for some evildoer to hide in the stacks when the staff go home at five o'clock, then rifle the empty offices and wait in the dark to waylay him, the night assistant, for his keys. - JM COETZEE ‘Youth’
+It would be all too easy for some evildoer to hide in the stacks when the staff go home at five o'clock, then rifle the empty offices and wait in the dark to waylay him, the night assistant, for his keys. – J. M. Coetzee Youth

-EXTRACT 4
+Extract four